iotexproject/dev-portal-content/blogposts/iotex-mainnet-1-7-is-live.md

 ---
 title: IoTeX Mainnet v1.7 is LIVE!
 description: Today marks another major release of the IoTeX blockchain and brings significant improvements to the IoTeX protocol.
-permalink: blogposts/announcements/iotex-mainnet-1-7-is-live.md
+path: blogposts/iotex-mainnet-1-7-is-live.md
 ---

 Today marks another major release of the IoTeX blockchain and brings significant improvements to the IoTeX protocol. [iotex-core 1.7.0](https://github.com/iotexproject/iotex-core) was released for node operators on March 15th and has just been activated.
 [Approximately 03/24/2022 around 11pm UTC].
 This release brings many API improvements that will speed up dApp development and debugging of complex smart contracts.
 Node operators will benefit from a simpler architecture of the Ethereum API service and better log management.
 Database and network performance have increased as well.
 IoTeX is always building, refining, and working iteratively to facilitate easier dApp development and onboarding.
 In addition to dApps now being simpler to build, the blockchain is more reliable and more secure with enhanced performance.
 Let's take a closer look at some of the major changes...